Frequently Asked Questions from our Carnegie Prep students and families

 What about AP Exams?

-The 2020 Advanced Placement Exams ended Friday, May 22nd.
-Makeup test dates will be available for each subject from June 1st through June 5th.
-Click here for more information.
-The newly formatted exams will be scored on the same 1-5 scale as previous tests.
-AP scores will be released to students approximately one week later than usual, beginning about July 15.
-The College Board has said it is confident the vast majority of higher ed institutions will award college credit for AP Exams as they have in the past.
+AP Exam scores are out!
+The newly formatted 2020 Advanced Placement Exams are scored on the same 1-5 scale as previous tests.
+To access your scores, sign in with your College Board account username and password.
+The College Board has said it is confident the vast majority of higher education institutions will award college credit for AP Exams as they have in the past.

 Will Connecticut Public Schools administer the mandatory in-school SAT to the class of 2021?